jlee400/jlee400.github.io/_posts/2025-04-15-worldtrade-soybean-beef-networkx.md

     <figcaption>Directed network graph of beef</figcaption>
 </figure>

-This is network analysis of beef and reflecting the edge width of its trade volume.
-In this graph, it is possible to see that european countries, France, German, Italy, Netherland, United Kingdom are having densed relationship each other with the beef trade.
-Globally, US, United Arab Emirates, Canada, Philippines, Australia, Jordan, and New Zealand have bigger size of node.
-It is very interesting to see that geographically close countries like {US, Canada}, {Austrailia, New Zealand, Philippines}, and {United Arab Emirates, Jordan} are interacting each other in trade of beef.
+This is a network analysis of beef and reflecting the edge width of its trade volume.
+In this graph, it is possible to see that European countries, France, Germany, Italy, Netherlands, United Kingdom have having dense relationship with each other in the beef trade.
+Globally, the US, United Arab Emirates, Canada, the  Philippines, Australia, Jordan, and New Zealand have bigger size of node size.
+It is very interesting to see that geographically close countries like {US, Canada}, {Australia, New Zealand, the Philippines}, and {United Arab Emirates, Jordan are interacting with each other in trade of beef.

 ![World Beef Trade](https://cdn.statcdn.com/Infographic/images/normal/19122.jpeg)